cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 where the component is defined.
 Instead, Atmos uses the context variables (`namespace`, `tenant`, `environment`, `stage`) to search for the stack.
 The stack config file names can be anything, and they can be in any folder in any sub-folder in the `stacks` directory.

-For example, when executing the `atmos terraform apply infra/vpc -s tenant1-ue2-dev` command, the stack `tenant1-ue2-dev` is specified by the `-s` flag.
+For example, when executing the `atmos terraform apply vpc -s tenant1-ue2-dev` command, the stack `tenant1-ue2-dev` is specified by the `-s` flag.
 By looking at `name_pattern: "{tenant}-{environment}-{stage}"`
 (see [Configure CLI](/quick-start/configure-cli)) and processing the tokens, Atmos knows that the first part of the stack name is `tenant`, the second part is `environment`, and the third part is `stage`.
 Then Atmos searches for the parent stack configuration file (in the `stacks` directory)